rpiRobotics/abb_motion_program_exec/doc/robot_multimove_setup_manual.md

 ## 2. Create Solution

-Click on the "File" tab, and then "Solution with Station and Virtual Controller".
-Select "Solution with EmptyStation" Change the "Solution Name" if desired.
+Click on the "File" tab, "New", and then "Project".
+Uncheck "Include a Robot and Virtual Solution".
+Change the project "Name" if desired.
 Click "Create".

 ![](figures/multimove/robotstudio_multimove_new_solution.png)